wagerfield/nuxt-stack/docs/guide/rationale.md

 How many times have you installed `@nuxtjs/axios`, `@nuxtjs/pwa` or `webfontloader`?

-If the answer to these questions is "quite a few" then Nuxt Stack _might_ be your new best friend.
+If the answer to these questions is "quite a few" then Nuxt Stack _might_ appeal to you with it's DRY (Don't Repeat Yourself) principles.

 ## Why nuxt-stack over create-nuxt-app?